dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 - `X`, of type `float`, which defines the x-coordinate of the upper-left corner of the canvas.
 - `Y`, of type `float`, which defines the y-coordinate of the upper-left corner of the canvas.

-These properties can be used to place and size graphical objects on the `ICanvas`.
+These properties can be used to position and size graphical objects on the `ICanvas`.
 For example, graphical objects can be placed at the center of the `Canvas` by using the `Center.X` and `Center.Y` values as arguments to a drawing method.
 For information about drawing on an `ICanvas`, see [.NET MAUI Graphics: Draw objects](~/user-interface/graphics/draw.md).